 An indoor bicycle is always there, and even if you only have 15 minutes, you can still do something.
 A simple 15 minute session a day is great for your general fitness, and for a nice toned look.

 7. Indoor cycling is good for both mind and body

 You'll definitely look better but you'll feel better on the inside too.
 Increased lung capacity, lower blood pressure and overall strength are improved through consistent hard work.
 The secret here though is being consistent.
 You are always better to do exercise on a consistent basis, than doing one long session a week.

-I know from my own experience that when you get a new indoor bike, there is a lot of enthusiasm.
-Most people and I do include myself, do far too much at the start.
+We know from experience that when you get a new indoor bike, there is a lot of enthusiasm.
+Most people do far too much at the start.
 Overdoing it can actually be a huge deterrent.
 Usually it ends up with aching muscles.

-It’s there when you wake up.
-It’s there when you get home from work.
-It’s under your own roof when it’s raining outside.
+It's there when you wake up.
+It's there when you get home from work.
+It's under your own roof when it's raining outside.
 No travelling to the gym, no hassle.
-For me anyway this is the major benefit of owning any indoor piece of equipment.
+This is the major benefit of owning any indoor piece of equipment.

 Cycling is a low weight-bearing form of exercise which means it’s not as strenuous on the hips, knees and ankles as other exercises such as running.
 If you’re recovering from injury, in most cases, you can continue to exercise for cardio benefits without the overload on your muscles.

 You do of course have to start off slowly and build up your strength and the various muscle groups.
 The fact that you are not causing any shock damage to your joints, allows you to focus on muscle strength building n a very low risk way.

 10. Indoor cycling is good for variety of exercise

 If you can afford to spend some money on an indoor bike with program features, then you really can enjoy doing something different.
 These programs allow you to go through different types of routines.
 There are normally some really useful preset options, so as you don't have to figure it all out.